spatie/laravel-settings/README.md

     public static function casts(): array
     {
         return [
-            'bith_date' => new DateTimeInterfaceWithTimeZoneCast(DateTime::class, 'Europe/Brussels')
+            'bith_date' => new DateTimeInterfaceWithTimeZoneCast(DateTimeImmutable::class)
         ];
     }
 }
 ```

-As you can see, we provide `DateTime::class` to the cast, so it knows what type of `DateTime` it should use because the `birth_date` property was not typed, and the cast couldn't infer the type to use.
+As you can see, we provide `DateTimeImmutable::class` to the cast, so it knows what type of `DateTime` it should use because the `birth_date` property was not typed, and the cast couldn't infer the type to use.

 You can also provide arguments to a cast without constructing it: